A major in Spanish is 44 hours and requires the following courses:

 |SPN 485||Capstone Seminar||4 sh|

 *At least one of these courses must be taken on campus.

 Spanish majors are required to study abroad for at least one semester in a program that has been approved by the university and the department.
 Credits earned in such a program may substitute for requirements for the major.
 A maximum of 16 semester hours per semester from courses taken abroad can apply to the Spanish major.
 Additional credits from abroad may be applied to general studies requirements, another major or a minor as appropriate or used as elective credit for graduation.

 A maximum of four semester hours in internship credit can apply to the Spanish major.

-A major in Spanish with Teacher Licensure, K-12, requires the above 44 semester hours plus 35 semester hours of professional studies courses in education and psychology.
-Students pursuing licensure to teach Spanish are required to take SPN 341 Linguistic Grammar and SPN 342 Phonetics.
+A major in Spanish with Teacher Licensure, K-12, requires the above number of semester hours including SPN 341 and SPN 342, plue 40 semester hours of professional studies courses in education and psychology.

-A minor in Spanish requires 24 semester hours of courses taught in Spanish beginning with SPN 221 or higher.
+A minor in Spanish requires 24 semester hours of courses taught in Spanish begining with SPN 221 or higher.
 SPN 320 and 322 are required.
 A winter or summer term abroad in a Spanish-speaking country is strongly encouraged.
-A maximum of 12 semester hours of courses taught In Spanish abroad can apply to the minor.
+A maximum or 12 semester hours of courses taught in Spanish abroad can apply to the major.

 This page was updated July 3, 2014.